FoalTS/foal/docs/docs/comparison-with-other-frameworks/express-fastify.md

 Express and Fastify are frameworks written in vanilla JavaScript.
 Foal is written in TypeScript.

 It is possible to use Express and Fastify with TypeScript, but this has some disadvantages compared to Foal:
-- Express does not provide TypeScript types by itself, so you have to import the `@types/express` package which has been unstable between patch versions in the past.
+- Express does not provide TypeScript types by itself, so you have to import the `@types/express` package which has already been unstable between patch versions in the past.
 - Fastify provides TS types but, as they are separate from the code base, some parts of the API will not be typed or may be typed incorrectly as mentioned in the [official documentation](https://www.fastify.io/docs/latest/Reference/TypeScript/#typescript).

 Foal, on the other hand, is written entirely in TypeScript, designed to be used with TypeScript, with the API types always up-to-date.